-A few years back, I talked about the doom-and-gloom warnings concerning the impending Alzheimer’s epidemic.
-The prevalence of this degenerative brain disorder, which currently affects an estimated 5.4 million Americans, is expected to increase as the baby boomers get older.
-But now, a new study shows that signs of age-related memory loss can actually begin to surface at a much younger age than previously believed.
+Alzheimer’s is one of those conditions most often associated with “old age.”
+And while it’s true the prevalence of this degenerative brain disorder—which currently affects an estimated 5.3 million Americans—is expected to increase as the baby boomers get older, research shows that signs of age-related memory loss can actually begin to surface at a much younger age than previously believed.

-The good news is that there are things you can do at any age to sidestep age-related memory loss and Alzheimer’s—and the sooner you get started on them, the better.
-In addition to a good daily vitamin and mineral supplement, I recommend the following steps.
+The good news is, there are things you can do at any age to sidestep age-related memory loss and Alzheimer’s—and the sooner you get started on them, the better.
+In addition to a high-quality daily multivitamin and mineral supplement, I recommend the following.

-Take extra vitamins C and E. Researchers from Johns Hopkins studied the relationship between vitamin C and vitamin E intake and risk of Alzheimer’s disease in people older than 65 and found that taking 500–1,000 mg of vitamin C and up to 1,000 IU of vitamin E daily conferred a 78 percent reduction in risk!
-I recommend taking 1,000–1,500 mg vitamin C and 800–1,000 IU vitamin E daily to protect cognitive functioning.
+Take extra vitamins C and E. Researchers from Johns Hopkins studied the relationship between intake of vitamins C and E and risk of Alzheimer’s disease in people older than 65 and found that taking 500–1,000 mg of vitamin C and up to 1,000 IU of vitamin E daily conferred a 78 percent reduction in risk!
+I recommend taking 1,000–1,500 mg of vitamin C and 800–1,000 IU of vitamin E daily to protect cognitive functioning.

 Get plenty of B vitamins.
 Dozens of studies have linked elevations in homocysteine with increased risk of Alzheimer’s disease and other types of dementia.
-A hearty intake of vitamin B6, vitamin B12 and especially folic acid helps keep homocysteine in the normal range, prevents neuronal DNA damage and reduces brain atrophy.
-You want to take 800–1,000 mcg folic acid, 75–150 mg vitamin B6, and 150–200 mcg B12 to prevent age-related memory loss.
+A hearty intake of vitamin B6, vitamin B12, and especially folic acid helps keep homocysteine in the normal range, prevents neuronal DNA damage, and reduces brain atrophy.
+You want to take a minimum of 800 mcg of folic acid, 75–125 mg of vitamin B6, and a minimum of 150 mcg of B12 to help prevent age-related memory loss.

 To keep your memory intact, it’s also important to make sure you’re getting plenty of zinc.
 I recommend 30 mg of zinc along with 2 mg of copper daily.